 What is Web Hosting?

-Web hosting is the process of using a server to house (host) a website.
-One can host a site himself which can be terribly expensive or find a web hosting provider.
+Web hosting is the process of using a server to host a website.
+One can host a site himself which can be expensive or find a web hosting provider.

-Can Web Hosting Providers give me my own domain name?
+Can Web Hosting Providers give me my domain name?

 The answer is yes.
 The hosting sites listed above offer free domains depending on the plan you choose.
 You can also use a domain you already own or create one elsewhere.